th0ma7/tv_grab_gracenote2epg/LOG_ROTATION.md

 - **Current week**: Any week containing today's date
 - **Complete weeks**: All weeks that ended before current week started

+### Unified Policy Integration

+The log rotation system integrates with the unified cache and retention policy system by:

+- **Shared configuration**: Uses the same configuration section
+- **Consistent validation**: Same validation rules as other retention policies
+- **Unified reporting**: Combined status reporting with cache and XMLTV retention
+- **Automatic defaults**: Smart defaults based on system usage patterns

 ### Error Handling

 - **Malformed timestamps**: Assigns to current period or skips